 There is no secret mixture as you can bath in Chamomile if you wanted to and that would be perfectly fine.
 I have tried many different herbs for different reasons but the bath mixture we use the most at home is made of the following organic herbs that I mixed together myself: lavender flowers, rosemary, yarrow flowers, red and pink rose petals and chamomile.

 This bath is so relaxing and smells absolutely wonderful.
 You will feel that your skin has a slight moisture coating due to the oils released from the rose petals.
-Our baby enjoys bathing in mommy’s herbal bath as well.
-It helps add moisture to his skin naturally and we don’t ever use lotions on him after bath since his skin is usually nice and smooth from the herbs.
+Our children enjoy bathing in mommy’s herbal bath as well.
+It helps add moisture to their skin naturally since we don’t ever use lotions after a bath since the skin is usually nice and smooth from the herbs.

 Varieties of herbal baths